The History of the Gamma Omega Chapter

 Helen E. McWorter (Beta Chapter), Althea Merchant (Gamma Chapter), Clara Schaffner Mosby (Gamma Chapter), Edith Stevens Rhetta (Gamma Chapter) and Mary Felicia Stevens (Gamma Chapter).

-For 100 years, Alpha Kappa Alpha Sorority, Inc., Gamma Omega Chapter, has transcended time in the Metropolitan St. Louis community by enriching lives through scholarship, community betterment and sisterhood.
-The orginial Chapter goals were to: (1) vitalize the ideals of Alpha Kappa Alpha Sorority, Inc., (2) foster civic and educational movements and (3) encourage young women to attain a college education.
+For over 100 years, Alpha Kappa Alpha Sorority, Inc., Gamma Omega Chapter, has transcended time in the Metropolitan St. Louis community by enriching lives through scholarship, community betterment and sisterhood.
+The original Chapter goals were to: (1) vitalize the ideals of Alpha Kappa Alpha Sorority, Inc., (2) foster civic and educational movements and (3) encourage young women to attain a college education.
 The Chapter has maintained these timeless goals with adaptability, resourcefulness and updated objectives to improve and expand programs to enhance and augment to the community through

 "Service to All Mankind".